numerica-ideas/community/terraform/terraform-module/README.md

 }
 ```

-By structuring our Terraform code into these two modules, we achieve modularity and reusability.
-Users can easily provision EC2 instances with the necessary security configurations in a consistent and secure manner by utilizing these modules.

 ## Using the Module

 Now that we have created our Security Group and EC2 Instance modules, let's explore how to use them in a Terraform configuration.